Environmental Tools and Technologies (11775.1)

 The total workload for this unit is 150 hours.
 To achieve top marks for this unit students should plan to need the full 150 hours of commitment, as the unit is designed with those 150 hours of commitment in mind (not less!).

-The preparation for the Thursday lecture or tutorials will require at least 3 hours per week of self-study (11 weeks x 3 = 33 hours in total).
+The preparation for the Thursday lecture and tutorials will require at least 2 hours per week of self-study and revision (9 weeks x 2 = 18 hours in total).

 Participation requirements

-As team work is an essential part of the unit all students are required to attend al field, lab and workshop activities.
+As team work is an essential part of the unit all students are required to attend all field, lab and workshop activities to complete the assessments.

 Peer team marking scheme: